andesco/forward-dated-emails/README.md

 # Expiring Emails with Cloudflare Email Routing

-**`forward-dated-emails`** is a Cloudflare Email Worker that redirects or drops emails based on an expiration date embedded in the recipient address.
+**`expiring-email-routing`** is a Cloudflare Email Worker that redirects or drops emails based on an expiration date embedded in the recipient address.

 The email worker parses the recipient email address for a date in `YYYY-MM-DD` format and only forwards the email if the date has not passed: